Investigation & Analysis

 What Do Verses 53:3 and 53:4 Mean?

 Verses 53:3-4 is another pair of verses that are typically used to justify following Hadith and Sunnah.
-Those two verses state that the prophet is not speaking from personal desire only when he is receiving a revelation known as “it”.
+Those two verses state that the prophet is not speaking from personal desire only when he is reciting and conveying a revelation known as “it”.

 Revelations Outside the Quran